ybur-yug/python_ocr_tutorial/README.md

 # Setting up a Simple OCR Server

+## Why?
+OCR has become a common technology.
+With the advent of libraries such as Tesseract, Ocrad, and more people have built hundreds of bots and libraries that use them in interesting ways.
+A trivial example is Meme Reading bots on Reddit.
+Extracting text from images on sites like Tumblr or Pinterest that have overlay text commonly also can be used in order to further add natural language analysis data into models to predict it.

+Its also just hella fun.
+I mean, who would have thought we could do this?
+Maybe if you go really hard in the paint you can build your own program to get all your accounting paperwork scanned in as editable docs.

+So lets go.

 ## Beginning steps

+There are two potential options for building this in the simplest scale.
+We will go through building the Flask layer here as a simple means to have an API resource we can hit from a frontend framework in order to make and application based around this.

+We also will provide a tagged commit that will utilize the serverside to generate the HTML needed for the frontend to take in an `image_url` and output its text as interpreted per our OCR engine.
+This tutorial will not go into the detail of generating the UI pieces, but the code is provided, and quite simple.

 First, we have to install some dependencies.
 As always, configuring your environment is 90% of the fun.